Test for Optimal Health

 Please arrive for your blood test well-hydrated.During the test

 If you had a consultation with one of our GPs they will give you a call to explain the results to you and suggest the next steps.
 After the discussion with your doctor you will receive the results by email.
 If you didn’t have a consultation we will email you the results as they arrive from the laboratory.
-You can take them to your own doctor for interpretation or you can book an appointment with us.
-In that case a consultation fee is applicable.

 In its early stages, kidney disease does not show symptoms, but instead is diagnosed through urine and blood tests.
 This is why it is important to be aware of the risk factors for kidney disease, which are diabetes, high blood pressure, cardiovascular disease, or genetic/family history of kidney disease.